 Short-term priorities

 Increase the accountability and democratic oversight of law enforcement agencies.
 Complaints against the police will require a professional, effective mechanism for credible response.
 Consider establishing a full fledged independent and effective complaint mechanism to investigate such cases [Consider taking further measures to promote independent and effective investigation of such cases.]
 Provide a comprehensive professional training of law enforcement officers on ethical standards and human rights.

+Further expand application of alternatives to imprisonment, by introducing new non-custodial sentences and increasing the capacities of the probation service.

 Anti-corruption, administrative reform and public service